 An upstream Media Server could run more than two process actions that include remote face recognition and more than three that include remote object recognition.
 In this case the requests for remote analysis might have to be queued on the downstream Media Server until previous requests have completed.
 However, the remote analysis tasks on the upstream server are unlikely to send every video frame downstream.
 Remote analysis requests that originated from one upstream process action can be processed while there are no requests being received from another.
-Each remote analysis request contains only a single record, so even if requests do need to be queued, the requests do not wait in the queue for very long.
+Each remote analysis requests do not wait in the queue for very long.